 For the glaze

-- 1-2 Tbsp milk, to achieve desired consistency (adjust as necessary)
+- 1 to 2 Tbsp milk, to achieve desired consistency (adjust as necessary)

 - whipped cream, lightly sweetened (optional)

-- In a large bowl, whisk together the oil, sugar, brown sugar, eggs, and pumpkin.
+- In a medium bowl, whisk together the oil, sugar, brown sugar, eggs, and pumpkin.
 Stir in the starter and vanilla.

-- In a medium bowl, whisk together the flour, salt, spices, baking powder, and baking soda.
+- In a small bowl, whisk together the flour, salt, spices, baking powder, and baking soda.
 Stir the dry ingredients into the wet until evenly combined.
 Stir in the chocolate chunks.

-- Transfer the batter to the prepared pan and bake for 50 to 60 minutes, until a cake tester inserted in the center comes out clean.
+- Transfer the batter to the prepared pan, no more than ⅔ full.
+Use the remainder to make a small loaf in a mini loaf pan, if desired.
+Bake the bundt cake for 40 to 50 minutes (the small loaf will take 20 to 25 minutes), until a cake tester inserted in the center comes out clean.

 - Remove the cake from the oven and cool it in the pan on a rack for 15 minutes before turning it out of the pan back onto the rack.
 Allow the cake to finish cooling completely.

 - For the glaze: sift the powdered sugar into a small bowl (this helps prevent lumps in the finished glaze).
 Add the cinnamon, nutmeg, and cloves and whisk until combined.
-Add 1 Tbsp of milk, stir to combine.
-Adjust the consistency by adding 1 tsp of milk or more sifted powdered sugar as needed.
+Add 1 tablespoon of milk, stir to combine.
+Adjust the consistency by adding 1 teaspoon of milk or more sifted powdered sugar as needed.